DONATE NOW

 God's dream

-He is convinced that his yes to God and to the training The comprehensive training that it is receiving in Pamplona, will contribute to help the people of Venezuela.
+He is convinced that his yes to God and to the training The integral formation that he is receiving in Pamplona, will contribute to help the people of Venezuela.
 "In my country, the Catholic Church is mediating as a channel of dialogue in the face of the polarization of the people and the institutions.
-But, above all, with the social pastoral and accompanying the faithful so that they are not helpless in their struggles".Ā
+But, above all, with the social pastoral and accompanying the faithful so that they are not helpless in their struggles."

 Priests of the 21st century